-As an expert sommelier and brewer, I can share some insights into what cranberry and apple vinegar do to your body.
+As an expert sommelier and brewer, I can share some insights into what cranberry juice and apple cider vinegar do to your body.
 Both of these beverages have unique properties that can have various effects on your health.

 First, let's talk about apple cider vinegar (ACV).
 ACV is made from fermented apples and contains acetic acid, which is believed to have several health benefits.
 When consumed, ACV can help regulate blood sugar levels by improving insulin sensitivity.
 This can be particularly beneficial for individuals with diabetes or those at risk of developing it.